openmrs/openmrs-plir-dockerized-setup/README.md

-4. Load the necesary TX_PVLS Measure and Library Resources into the Hapi FHir . you can load the resources directly from the resources folder directly using the loadResources script. run the command below from the project Root directory
+4. Load the necesary TX_PVLS Measure and Library Resources into the Hapi FHir .
+ Run the command below from the project Root directory toload the Measure and Library resources intothe HAPI-FHIR server form the resources folder

        chmod +x * ; ./load-resources.sh